Medical Student Education

 Students participate in the work-up of patients, the actual procedures, and patient aftercare.
 Students may be offered opportunities for clinical research projects.
 The range of diseases treated span peripheral and renovascular disease, venous disease, regional therapy of cancer, biliary disease, gynecologic interventions, and uterine fibroid embolization.
 Close supervision is provided by the attending staff and fellows.
 Section conferences include magnetic resonance and CT angiography conferences, case reviews, and didactic sessions.
 This elective may be arranged as a preceptorship with an individual attending staff within the division, as well.

-- Dr. Jonathan Sussman
+- Jonathan Sussman, MD

 - Helen Pena-Chacon